cjtinant/FFA_regional-skew/notes/script-notes_and_developer-log.md

 - mask() – Replaces all raster cells outside the exact shape with NA.
   Keeps only values within the actual polygon boundary.

+Added later: Paying attention to raster type is an important safeguard.
+I ran into a time-consuming issue when summarizing raster values for a categorical classification.
+The issue was that the raster was being automatically saved as floating point, FLT4S (see below).

+The fix was to redownload the raster and ensure the raster is saved as INT1U.

+The range of NLCD raster integer values should be between 11 to 95, which represents different types of land cover (see NLCD LUT in /docs).
+Thus, saving as ‘INT1U’, an unsigned 8-bit integer raster, enforces that values stay integers, and it signals downstream tools not to expect fractions.

+The appropriate format for saving an ‘INT1U’ raster is as follows: INT = integer 1 byte = 8 bits per pixel = e.g. 2^8 = 256, so values range from
+0–255 U = unsigned (can’t store negatives)

+Other common terra datatypes are: INT1U = unsigned 8-bit integer INT2S =
+signed 16-bit integer (–32,768 to 32,767) INT2U = unsigned 16-bit
+integer (0 to 65,535) FLT4S = 32-bit float FLT8S = 64-bit float (double
+precision)

 ------------------------------------------------------------------------

 ### 01n_download_ned.R